DanBmh/DiscountProducts/README.md

 Due to time and resource limitations I am only using 90*90 pixel images and I am only training the last prediction layers of the network.
 To save time I created the bottleneck features (features of images one layer before prediction layer) and saved them to a tfrecord file.
 For all images this where about 250GB and needed ~40h on Nvidia Tesla K80.
 But this saved a lot of time in training as one epoch needed only about 2h.

 The training scripts were executed on Google CloudML.
 You can see commands for this on top of the files as comments (dont forget to change project names).
-Training costed me about 100€ (you get 300$ when first signing up).
+Project costed me about 100€ (you get 300$ when first signing up).
+Training was for 5 Epochs.

 #### Using the scripts